johnzxcvbnm/Adi/unit_1/w01d04/homework/README.md

     1. store the value of your `slice` in a variable, console.log it - Thought question: what is going on here?
     1. console.log your final results

-- Console.log the index of "Godfather Part 2"
-    -We removed it from the array, what value do we get when we look for the index of something that is not in the array?
+- After running the above tasks, Console.log the index of "X-Men" -We removed it from the array, what value do we get when we look for the index of something that is not in the array?

 - Thought question: that we declared the variable `favMovies` with `const`, and yet, we were allowed to change the array.
 Weird?
 Should we have used `let`?